Everything PR News

 The argument was not universally welcomed.
 Traditional PR practitioners argued the work was glorified copywriting.
 Traditional journalists argued it was native advertising with extra steps.
 Brand purists argued it diluted the line between paid and earned.
 The criticism was loud and sustained.

 The pushback lost.
 The model spread.
-By 2015 every major agency had a content division.
-By 2018 in-house brand newsrooms were standard.
-By 2022 the work Group SJR pioneered was being done at scale across the industry.
+Every major agency built out a content division.
+In-house brand newsrooms became standard.
 The argument resolved in favor of the model.

 The reason was structural.
 Brands needed the content.
 The traditional outlets were not going to produce it.
 The agency-content model filled the gap, and it filled it well enough to defend its existence in coverage that lasted years.